FreeStable/freestable-concept/README.md

 Centralized stablecoins like USDC and TUSD have minimum amounts set up (TUSD - $1000, USD - $100) in order to redeem fiat currency for the stablecoin.
 And they also do KYC.

-USDT says it is redeemable and it kind of allows it, but it's not 100% collateralized (only 74%).
+USDT says it is redeemable and it kind of allows it, but Tether is not 100% collateralized (only 74%).
 It also has hefty fees for redeeming USDT, though.

 Decentralised collateralised stablecoins (like DAI, sUSD, and also FreeStable) allow redeeming in two different ways: